 § 231-8.
 Operation of motor vehicles in parks, recreational areas, and on school grounds.

 A. No person shall operate a motor vehicle, motorcycle, snowmobile, go-cart, dirt bike, mini scooter, minibike, motorbike or other self-propelled vehicle in any of the parks, recreational areas or on exterior school property of the Town, except as provided in this section.
+Class 1 electric bicycles as defined by RIGL § 31-19.7-1 shall be allowed on the Coventry portion of the Washington Secondary Bike Path, known as the Greenway.
+Class 2 and Class 3 electric bicycles as defined by RIGL § 31-19.7-1 are prohibited.

 B. Operation and parking of the vehicles specified in Subsection A of this section shall be allowed in designated driveways or parking lots.
 In such areas, the speed limit shall not exceed 10 miles per hour, conditions permitting.
 In addition, these vehicles shall be properly registered and equipped according to the motor vehicle code of the state.

 C. Operation of snowmobiles in such areas shall be allowed during those periods of time when adequate snow cover affords protection to the ground and turf, in areas designated by the Director of Parks and Recreation.
 For purposes of this subsection, adequate snow cover shall mean four inches or more of snow.